MarcelMue/history/lee_e_mcmahon/README.md

 most likely caused by only the year of his death being widely known.
 First of January is a common default in such cases.
 The 17.2. date might be a simply wrong scan of the 15.2. as the numbers 7 and 5 can be easily mistaken for each other in handwriting / multiple fonts.
+The most notable incident of the 17.2. being used is the [obituary][42].
 Overall the date of 15.2. seems to be the most likely date.

 ## Pictures